apereo/cas/docs/cas-server-documentation/installation/Service-Discovery-Guide.md

 ### High Availability Mode

-You always want to make sure the discovery server is run in high-availabilty mode.
+You always want to make sure the discovery server is run in high-availability mode.
 One option is to ensure each individual Eureka server is peer aware.
 See [this guide](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#_peer_awareness) to learn how to manage that.

 ## CAS Discovery Service Clients